Your browser's cookie functionality is turned off. Please turn it on to use our services.

 These official Canadian 24k gold coins also have low legal tender face values (compared to their precious metal market price).
 This helps assure these .9999 fine gold coins will not actively circulate and compete with Canada’s current fiat currency, the Canadian dollar.

 In terms of overall sales volumes, Canadian Gold Maple Leaf coins are some of the most popular 24k gold coins currently minted by a government mint.
-These official Canadian gold coins also demand some of the gold bullion industry’s highest bid prices (the price gold dealers are bidding or buying these 1 oz gold coins back from investors at).
+These official Canadian gold coins also demand some of the gold bullion industry’s highest bid prices (the price at which a gold bullion coin dealer is buying this 1 oz gold coins back at).

-Canadian Maple Leaf 1 oz gold coins demand some of the highest gold selling prices amongst other competing government gold coins (e.g. South African Gold Krugerrand coins or Austrian Gold Philharmonic coins).
+Canadian Maple Leaf 1 oz gold coins demand some of the highest gold coin prices when selling them compared to other competing government gold coins (e.g. South African Gold Krugerrand coins or Austrian Gold Philharmonic coins).

-In summation, a Canadian Gold Maple Leaf coin’s price per ounce will usually be both slightly higher when (1) buying and (2) selling them than compared to other less popular gold coins or gold bullion bars.
+In summation, a Canadian Gold Maple Leaf coin’s price per ounce will usually be both slightly higher when (1) buying and (2) selling them than compared to other less popular gold coin prices or gold bullion bars.

 The Canadian Gold Maple Leaf coin’s front features the familiar right-profile portrait of Queen ELIZABETH II.
 Her Majesty’s effigy is accompanied by explicit engravings of her name, the year of coin mintage, and the $50 CAD legal tender face value of this .9999 fine 1 oz gold coin.